chrishenri/rw3d_manual/docs/source/processes.rst

 First-order decay networks
 `````````````
-The transport equations governing the behavior of network reactions is given by set of advective-dispersive equations coupled with first-order reactions:
+The transport equations governing the behavior of network reactions is given by a set of advective-dispersive equations coupled with first-order reactions:

 .. math::
 	:label: firstorder